- See overview MUST HAVE below of what I need to create a great event for you.

 - Contact me for availability check: 909-398-1228, Lilly@funfacepainting.com

 - Secure the date by paying the non-refundable deposit, pay securely on-line with credit card, or PayPay.
-The contract will then be emailed to you immediately.
-Balance to be paid the day of the event.

 |$50 booking fee for parties and events (applied to the cost of the party.

 4. The contract email, saying NEED MORE will then be emailed to you immediately.